PROGRAM & SERVICES

 1. Persons eligible for the service may contact the centre to apply for the service.

-* Application is open to all Persons with Disabilities (PWDs) who reside in Malaysia.
+* Application is open to all people with disabilities (PWDs) who reside in Malaysia.

 Beautiful Gate Recycling Activities